 Section Focus: You will learn the basics of the EPA's Safe Water Drinking Act and the reasons why we need to ensure the water means federal standards.
-At the end of this section, you the student will be able to describe the SDWA and basic water quality.
+At the end of this section, you the student will be able to understand and describe EPA's Primary and Secondary standards.
 There is a post quiz at the end of this section to review your comprehension and a final examination in the Assignment for your contact hours.